microsoft/opensource-management-portal/docs/api.md

 }
 ```

+#### by AAD attributes

+If you want to query by _user principal name_, or _mail nickname_, or _mail address_, these are also supported; these
+use the graph to correlate an AAD ID before querying by that.

+While users will have 0 or 1 links, these APIs are designed for a world where users could have more than 1 link; in
+production this is blocked these days.
+You should expect an array of links to be returned but typically with just 1
+item.

+APIs are:

+- `/api/people/links/aad/mail/MAIL`
+- `/api/people/links/aad/mailNickname/NICKNAME`
+- `/api/people/links/aad/userPrincipalName/UPN`

 #### by Azure Active Directory ID

 This API returns an array if there is at least one matching account or accounts.
 To support scenarios with other account types or even multiple accounts such as service accounts, it is up to your application to determine how to handle more than one account.
 Order is not guaranteed.